langchain-ai/langchain/docs/docs/how_to/pydantic_compatibility.md

 when using LangChain with Pydantic.

 :::caution
-While LangChain supports Pydantic V2 objects in some APIs (listed below), it's suggested that users keep using Pydantic V1 objects wait until LangChain 0.3.x. keep using Pydantic V1 objects.
+While LangChain supports Pydantic V2 objects in some APIs (listed below), it's suggested that users keep using Pydantic V1 objects until LangChain 0.3 is released.
 :::